-Acting as the eyes and ears, the intervenor provides information about the environment and surrounding circumstances to the person who is deafblind, as the individual would otherwise be unable to access this information for him/herself due to dual sensory loss.
+Acting as the eyes and ears, the intervenor provides information about the environment and surrounding circumstances to the person who is deafblind who is unable to access this information for him/herself because of the dual sensory loss.

 An intervenor also acts as an interpreter-guide.
-Using various modes of communication, an intervenor provides opportunities for persons who are deafblind to gain independence, pursue goals, have control over their own life and interact with their environment.
+Using various modes of communication, an intervenor provides opportunities for persons who are deafblind to gain independence, pursue his/her goals, have control over his/her life and interact with his/her environment.